-- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.

-summer prior to rail enrollment.
-Total first-time, first-year men who applied 921 Total first-time, first-year women who applied 1553 Total first-time, first-year of another gender who applied 0 Total first-time, first-year men who were admitted 846 Total first-time, first-year women who were admitted 1470 Total first-time, first-year of another gender who were admitted 0 Total full time first time first year man who appelled 110 Total full-time, first-time, first-year men who enrolled 112 Total part-time, first-time, first-year men who enrolled 17 Total full-time, first-time, first-year women who enrolled 172 Total part-time, first-time, first-year women who enrolled 45 Total full time, first time first year of another gender who anrolled 0 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 2474 Total first-time, first-year (degree-seeking) who were admitted 2316 Total first-time, first-year (degree-seeking) enrolled 346
+First-Time, First-Year Student Applicants Total Total first-time, first-year men who applied 2388 Total first-time, first-year women who applied 1551 Total first-time, first-year another gender who applied 0

+First-Time, First-Year Student Admits Total Total first-time, first-year men who were admitted 1447 Total first-time, first-year women who were admitted 2250 Total first-time, first-year another gender who were admitted 0

+First-Time, First-Year Student Enrollees by Status Total Total full-time, first-time, first-year men who enrolled 168 Total part-time, first-time, first-year men who enrolled 18 Total full-time, first-time, first-year women who enrolled 248 Total part-time, first-time, first-year women who enrolled 35 Total full-time, first-time, first-year another gender who enrolled 0 Total part-time, first-time, first-year another gender who enrolled 0